Implementing a Quality Management System: Best Practice

 - Companies should undertake a flowchart-style mapping of quality framework management processes.
 This helps to include all stakeholders in the process, highlights areas of non-compliance and missing documents, and is a great method of identifying areas where change is needed.

-- It is useful to map your QMS documents and structure according to hierarchy, using process or document maps and organisation charts.
+- It is useful to map your QMS documents and structure according to hierarchy, using process or document maps and organization charts.

 - Documents should be drafted according to the specifications in the document maps.
 Be aware of your audience and use appropriate language accordingly.
 A large international company with multi-lingual staff may need to publish documentation in several languages.